MicrosoftDocs/cpp-docs/docs/standard-library/valarray-class.md

 ### Remarks

-The member operator is overloaded to provide several ways to select sequences of elements from among those controlled by `*this`.
-The first group of five member operators work in conjunction with various overloads of [`operator=`](#op_eq) (and other assigning operators) to allow selective replacement (slicing) of the controlled sequence.
+The member operator is overloaded to provide several ways to select sequences of elements from among the ones controlled by `*this`.
+The first group of five member operators work together with various overloads of [`operator=`](#op_eq) (and other assigning operators) to allow selective replacement (*slicing*) of the controlled sequence.
 The selected elements must exist.

 When compiled by using [`_ITERATOR_DEBUG_LEVEL`](../standard-library/iterator-debug-level.md) defined as 1 or 2, a runtime error occurs if you attempt to access an element outside the bounds of the `valarray`.
 For more information, see [Checked iterators](../standard-library/checked-iterators.md).